zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Andre then says, “A tablespoon of bleach.”
 Now, we’ ve talked about gallons, quarts, and pints.
 You can also describe the volume  of something by using measurements related to “spoons” (spoon).
 A “spoon”  is something that you use to eat food with.
 You have a “knife,” which is long  and sharp.
 You have a “fork,” which has typically three or more what we call “tin es” (tines) – those are those little parts that stick out in a fork that you use to put into the food.
 And you can have a “spoon,” also to eat food.

 You can use “spoons” to measure or to indicate how much there is of something.
 A “tablespoon” (tablespoon) – all one word – is equ al to about a half a fluid ounce – or for those on the metric system, about 15 milli liters of a substance, of a liquid, typically.
 A smaller unit of measurement, a smaller  way of measuring the amount of something, is a “teaspoon” (teaspoon).
-There are  three teaspoons in a tablespoon – or to put it another way, a teaspoon i s one third of a tablespoon, about 4.9 milliliters in the metric system, which o f course Americans don’t use and don’t understand.
+There are  three teaspoons in a tablespoon – or to put it another way, a teaspoon i s one third of a tablespoon, about 4.9 milliliters in the metric system, which of course Americans don’t use and don’t understand.

 “Bleach” (bleach) is a liquid chemical that is ofte n used to clean things.
 Technically “bleach” is either sodium hypochlorite or hydrogen peroxide.
 The chemical formulas for that can be found on the inte rnet.
 This is English, not chemistry we’re teaching here.
 Dana questions Andre  after he says, “A tablespoon of bleach.”
 She says, “Bleach?”
 Notice s he seems to be asking a question.
 Andre, however, confirms that is exactly what he meant.
 He says, “Bleach.”